-In February 2007, the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities, including an amendment of FASB Statement No. 115.
+In February 2007, the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities, including an amendment of FASB Statement No. 115 ("No. 159").
 This statement permits entities to choose to measure many financial instruments and certain other items at fair value.
-The provisions of SFAS No. 159 are effective as of the beginning of a company's first fiscal year that begins after November 15, 2007.
-Management believes that adoption of SFAS No. 159 will not have a material effect on the consolidated financial statements.
+The provisions of SFAS No. 159 were effective as of January 1, 2008.
+The adoption of SFAS No. 159 has not had a material effect on the consolidated financial statements.

-In June 2007, the FASB ratified the consensus reached by the Emerging Issues Task Force (EITF) in EITF Issue No. 07-3, Accounting for Nonrefundable Advance Payments for Goods or Services Received for Use in Future Research and Development Activities (EITF 07-3), which requires that nonrefundable advance payments for goods or services that will be used or rendered for future research and development activities be deferred and amortized over the period that the goods are delivered or the related services are performed, subject to an assessment of recoverability.
-EITF 07-3 is effective as of the beginning of a company's first fiscal year that begins after December 15, 2008.
-Management believes that adoption of EITF 07-3 will not have a material effect on the consolidated financial statements.
+In June 2007, the FASB ratified the consensus reached by the Emerging Issues Task Force ("EITF") in EITF Issue No. 07-3, Accounting for Nonrefundable Advance Payments for Goods or Services Received for Use in Future Research and Development Activities ("EITF 07-3"), which requires that nonrefundable advance payments for goods or services that will be used or rendered for future research and development activities be deferred and amortized over the period that the goods are delivered or the related services are performed, subject to an assessment of recoverability.
+EITF 07-3 is effective as of the beginning of a company's first fiscal year that begins after December 15, 2007.
+The adoption of EITF 07-3 has had no impact on the consolidated financial statements.